honojs/website/content/docs/getting-started/cloudflare-pages.md

 # Deploy a Honojs site

+[Cloudflare Pages](https://pages.cloudflare.com/) is a JAMstack platform for frontend developers to collaborate and deploy websites.

+Features:

+- Developer-focused with effortless Git integration.
+- Advanced collaboration built-in with unlimited seats.
+- Unmatched performance on Cloudflare’s edge network.
+- Dynamic functionality through integration with Cloudflare Workers.

-[Hono](https://honojs.dev/) - [炎] means flame🔥 in Japanese - is a small, simple, and ultrafast web framework for Cloudflare Workers, Deno, Bun, and others.
-Fast, but not only fast.
-In this guide, you will create a new Honojs application and deploy it using Cloudflare Pages.
+In this guide, you will create a new [Hono](https://honojs.dev/) application and deploy it using Cloudflare Pages.

 ## Creating a new project